tochukwu5/unn-real-estate-website/README.md

-# MERN 🏛 Real Estate App
+# 🏛 UNNEstate (MERN stack)

-Real Estate App built on the MERN (MongoDB, Express, React, Node.js) stack.
-Whether you're looking to explore available properties for rent or sale, or you want to manage your own listings, our app has got you covered!
+This is a Real Estate Web Application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+The platform allows users to browse available properties for rent or sale, while property owners can create and manage their own listings with ease.

+The goal of this project is to provide a simple, user-friendly solution that makes it easier for UNN students and residents around Nsukka (or want to residents around Nsukka) to find accommodation or list their properties in one place.

 ## Features